mui-z/GithubRepoSearcher-FlowRouter/README.md

 A `FlowRouter` exists for each Flow.

-A `FlowRouter` is responsible for single flow control.
+It is responsible for single flow control.

 ```mermaid